|Born||in San Diego, California, USA|

 During the next few years, Woody Van Dyke showed his remarkable flair and versatility.
 After being Oscar-nominated for The Prizefighter and the Lady (1933), he directed William Powell and Myrna Loy in their first outing together in Manhattan Melodrama (1934) (most famous as the film seen by infamous bank robber and killer John Dillinger just before he was shot to death by the FBIl).
 He followed this with the stylish and witty thriller The Thin Man (1934) (filmed in true Woody-style in 16 days) and its three sequels, teaming Powell and Loy in one of Hollywood's most successful partnerships.
 After these hugely popular movies, Woody proved to be equally adept at musicals, directing yet another dynamic duo, Jeanette MacDonald and Nelson Eddy, in the operettas Rose-Marie (1936), Sweethearts (1938) and Naughty Marietta (1935).
 Never turning down an assignment, he also handled family fare (Andy Hardy, Dr.Kildare), social (The Devil Is a Sissy (1936)) and historical dramas (the lavish Marie Antoinette (1938) with Norma Shearer).

 A colorful, larger-than-life character, his "shoot-from-the-hip" camera style was at times criticized by his peers.
 Conversely, he was much respected by actors, frequently giving breaks to unemployed performers by using them in his films, and appreciated by the studios by consistently coming in on or under budget.
-In addition, he was also known as a "film doctor", who would be called in by the studio to re-shoot scenes on films the studio wasn't satisfied with or to shoot additional scenes for films that the studio decided needed them; a case in point is The Prisoner of Zenda (1937).
+In addition, he was known as a "film doctor", who would be called upon to re-shoot individual scenes with which the studio was dissatisfied (a noted example being for The Prisoner of Zenda (1937)), or, alternatively, to shoot additional scenes that were deemed necessary for continuity.

-Like some of his peers, he could be an autocrat who rarely brooked arguments and was known to greet the mighty Louis B. Mayer himself with "Hi, kid".
-Woody became ill during the filming of Dragon Seed (1944).
+Like some of his peers, Woody could be an autocrat who rarely brooked arguments and was known to greet the mighty Louis B. Mayer himself with "Hi, kid".
+He became ill during the filming of Dragon Seed (1944).
 Diagnosed with heart disease and cancer, he committed suicide in February 1943.